OctopusDeploy/blog/blog/2022-10/ssh-into-k8s-cluster/index.md

 ---
-title: Getting remote access to a Kubernetes cluster
+title: SSH into to a Kubernetes cluster
-description: Learn the different ways to gain remote access to a Kubernetes cluster.
+description: Learn how to set up a SSH bastion host in your Kubernetes cluster.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01